Revision of EU Plant Health Law

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-European Commission proposes improvements to plant health-related import procedures
+European Commission introduces improvements to plant health-related import procedures

-Proposal for a Regulation on multiannual survey programmes, notifications concerning the presence of regulated non-quarantine pests, temporary derogations from import prohibitions and special import requirements and establishment of procedures for granting them, temporary import requirements for high-risk plants, plant products and other objects, the establishment of procedures for the listing of high-risk plants, the content of phytosanitary certificates, the use of plant passports and as regards certain reporting requirements for demarcated areas and pest surveys
+Regulation (EU) 2024/3115 as regards multiannual survey programmes, notifications concerning the presence of regulated non-quarantine pests, temporary derogations from import prohibitions and special import requirements and establishment of procedures for granting them, temporary import requirements for high-risk plants, plant products and other objects, the establishment of procedures for the listing of high-risk plants, the content of phytosanitary certificates and the use of plant passports, and as regards certain reporting requirements for demarcated areas and surveys of pests

 What is changing and why?

-Regulation 2016/2031 (the EU Plant Health Law) establishes rules to protect the EU from harmful organisms (pests) that can affect plants.
+The EU Plant Health Law (Regulation 2016/2031) establishes rules to protect the European Union from harmful organisms (pests) that can affect plants.
 These include rules that apply to plants and plant products brought into the EU from non-EU countries.
-The Regulation deals with two main categories of pests: quarantine pests (not commonly found in the EU) and regulated non-quarantine pests (RNQPs) associated with plants for planting (plants that are intended to be planted or replanted).
+The Regulation deals with two main categories of pests: quarantine pests (not commonly found in the EU), and regulated non-quarantine pests (RNQPs) associated with plants for planting (plants that are intended to be planted or replanted).

-The main proposed changes that would affect exports to the EU include:
+The main changes that could affect exports to the EU include:

-• Temporary derogations: The EU can restrict imports to manage pest risks.
-A new procedure would let non-EU countries request a temporary derogation from these restrictions by detailing what steps they are taking to reduce risk.
+- Temporary derogations: The EU can restrict imports to manage pest risks.
+A new procedure will let non-EU countries request a temporary derogation from these restrictions by detailing what steps they are taking to reduce risk.
 If approved, these exemptions would last up to 5 years.
 They would be reviewed annually based on the exporting country’s pest risk management reports.

-• Official attestations: The new proposal allows the Commission to specify what information non-EU countries must include in official attestations (alternatives to phytosanitary certificates used in some circumstances).
-They would no longer have to limit these details to what is included in the international standards.
+- Official attestations: The Commission can specify what information non-EU countries must include in official attestations (alternatives to phytosanitary certificates used in some circumstances).
+This scope covered by this information will no longer be limited to what is included in the international standards.

 Actions